 Her death certificate cites the cause of death as “undetermined”.

 Incredibly, information from the Freedom of Information Act, accessed by reporters in the years following her death indicate that the CIA had 53 field offices around the world watching her on her foreign travels.
-Given this context, it is hard to see her untimely death as a mere accident.
+Given this context, it’s difficukt to view her untimely death as accidental.
+But that’s just more hearsay.

-I’ve heard about this for years.
-I’m not sure if it’s true or not, but it’s been said that on May 19, 2044, the 50th anniversary of the death of Jacqueline Kennedy Onassis, providing Caroline, her last surviving child as died and considering she was born in 1957, I feel its extremely safe to assume she will be, the Kennedy Library has been instructed to release to the public a 500-page transcript of an oral history about John F. Kennedy given by Mrs. Kennedy before her death in 1994.
+Speaking ofnpossibke hearsy, I’m not sure if it’s true or not, but it’s been said that on May 19, 2044, the 50th anniversary of the death of Jacqueline Kennedy Onassis, providing Caroline, her last surviving child has died and considering she was born in 1957, I feel its extremely safe to assume she will be, the Kennedy Library has been instructed to release to the public a 500-page transcript of an oral history about John F. Kennedy given by Mrs. Kennedy before her death in 1994.
 It supposedly involves some aspect of disclosure regarding the assassination.
-I don’t know if this is true or not, but it would be lovely to think that my great nieces and nephews might someday know what I never will.
+Again, I don’t know if this is true or not, but it would be lovely to think that my great nieces and nephews might someday know what I never will.
 Something tells me that if this revelation should ever come to fruition, the list of names and the entities involved would be astonishing and much larger than we ever thought possible.

 Dorothy Kilgallen once wrote, “Justice is a big rug.
 When you pull it out from under one person, a lot of others fall, too.”